balajisriraj/Twitter-Location-based-Trend-summarizer/README.md

   ```
 - Pre-trainined transformer model to be downloaded
 - Twitter credentials like API Key, Access Tokens,etc
-  Steps for getting Twitetr credentials:
+  Steps for getting Twitter credentials:
     - Create a twitter account incase if you do not have already
     - Go to [https://apps.twitter.com/](https://apps.twitter.com/)
     - Click 'Create an app', this will help to create a developer account